jonmason/meta-arm/meta-arm-autonomy/documentation/xenguest-mkimage.md

 Introduction
 ------------

-xenguest-mkimage is a tool to create and modify images to be used as Guest with Xen.
-It defines a format to store completely defined guests as a file or as a directory and provides options to create and modify those images.
+xenguest-mkimage is a tool to create and modify images to be used as a Guest with Xen.
+It defines a format to store completely defined guests as a file or as a directory, and provides options to create and modify those images.

 A xenguest image contains all elements required to create a xen guest.
 This is the base elements like a Xen configuration and a Linux kernel binary